1. Output information

 There are other producers of small area population estimates including a number of local authority producers.
 The estimates these local authorities produce are likely to differ from the ONS estimates as the data used by the ONS to produce our estimates are not generally available and some authorities may use local data sources, for example, information on housing completions and demolitions.
 Some analysis at ward and MSOA level has, however, been done comparing ONS estimates with local authority estimates produced by different methods and this has shown there to be broad consistency with all the estimates compared.

 National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) produce small area population estimates for Scotland and Northern Ireland respectively.
-These estimates are produced using different methodologies from those used by ONS to produce the SAPE for England and Wales.
+These estimates are produced using different methodologies from those used by the ONS to produce the SAPE for England and Wales.

 The published LSOA and MSOA population estimates provide a consistent time series, based on a stable geography, which is not subject to boundary change between censuses.
 The estimates are also consistent with published estimates for other geographies, for example, national (England and Wales) and local authority mid- year estimates.
 The published estimates for other geographies can be produced for all years on the latest boundaries to ensure that a consistent time series is available.
 In general, estimates are provided on the latest boundaries available.